vladikcomper/md-modules/utils/convsym/README.md

 ```
   /separator=[x]
-    determines character that separates labes and offsets, default: ":"
+    determines character that separates labels and offsets, default: ":"

   /useDecimal[+|-]
     sets whether offsets should be parsed as decimal numbers; default: -